Adjective

 Before understanding the usage adjective, it is better to briefly explain stative verbs.
 Most verbs express an action, such as eat, buy, go, wash, and run.
 These are called dynamic verbs.
 Some verbs, however, express a state or condition rather than an action; these are called stative verbs such as look, seem, appear, and feel.

-Example of Stative Verb:
+Example of stative verb:

 - He looks handsome.